Body of missing woman is found hidden near boyfriend’s home after his arrest, murder charge

 With Moore’s body identified, several questions remain unanswered, including Moore’s cause of death and whether Knapp will face additional charges.
 It was not immediately clear Tuesday whether Knapp had an attorney.

 Moore was last seen late Nov.
 28 at Knapp’s home in New Port Richey, a town 35 miles northwest of Tampa.
 The couple left in Knapp’s Cadillac and met friends at a bar where Nocco said they were seen arguing.
 It was the last night friends said the normally plugged-in Moore posted to social media or replied to text messages.
-Two days later, a homeless man found Moore’s cracked cellphone while dumpster diving outside a pharmacy and answered when it pinged, prompting loved ones to report Moore as missing.
+Two days later, a homeless man found Moore’s cracked cellphone while rummaging through a dumpster outside a pharmacy and answered when it pinged, prompting loved ones to report Moore as missing.

 Nocco said surveillance footage never showed Moore leave Knapp’s home and pointed to several other inconsistencies in his story, including whether Moore left his home on foot or was picked up by someone.